Scrum Mastery is more than just Agile coaching

 Scrum Master is the master in Scrum values & principles

-I still remember when Ken Schwaber told me that Scrum is just empiricism, lean thinking and bottom-up collective intelligence so Scrum Master is the master of empiricism, lean thinking and bottom-up collective intelligence.
+I still remember when Ken Schwaber told me that Scrum is just empiricism, lean thinking, and bottom-up collective intelligence so Scrum Master is the master of empiricism, lean thinking and bottom-up collective intelligence.
 It was a big slap in the face for me when he said that because at that time I've been focusing on Scrum mechanics and ceremonies.
 That experience totally changed my perspective on Scrum.
 The core elements in Scrum as written in Scrum Guide is to support these foundational thinking.
 The values in Scrum differentiate whether an organisation is doing a mechanical Scrum or a professional Scrum.
 And when an organisation is upholding the foundational thinking and living the values, it should increase organisation agility.

 Scrum Master is the master in empiricism

 In empiricism, no assumptions are true until it is validated.
 In empiricism, there are no universal absolute truths.
 It is easy to make predictions based on assumptions.
-Traditional project management approach is based on this predictive thinking which often leads to lack of transparency and at worst dissatisfaction from team members and low-quality products.
+Traditional project management approach is based on this predictive thinking which often leads to a lack of transparency and at worst dissatisfaction from team members and low-quality products.
 The Scrum Master is the master in empiricism.
 He/she is able to increase transparency in the organisationm using the core elements as a starting point, so assumptions and politics have no room in the organisation.
 With his/her mastery in empiricism, he/she is able to help organisation grow their own agile model rather than just copying-pasting other organisation's agile model.

 Scrum Master is the master in Lean thinking